exploratory-io/book/tutorials/mongo.md

 ![](images/mongo12.png)

 This 'address.coord' column looks like it's holding Longitude and Latitude values.
 If we use 'unnest' command for this column, this will create two rows, one for the first value and another is for the second value.
-But what we want is to have these two values to have their own columns as Longitude and Latitude columns so that we can use those values to do some analysis or to visualize the data.
+But what we really want is to have these two values to have their own columns as Longitude and Latitude columns so that we can use those values to do analysis or to visualize the data easier.

 There are a few ways to do this, but let's look at probably the most simple way.